West Goshen Township, Pennsylvania

 West Goshen Township is a township in Chester County, Pennsylvania, United States.
 The population was 23,040 at the 2020 census.
-In 2013, Money magazine ranked West Goshen as the 10th-best place to live in the nation.
-West Goshen has also been ranked in the top 15 places to live in the U.S. from 2014 to 2017 and is also at the top of best neighborhoods to raise a family in Pennsylvania every year.

-The headquarters for QVC is in West Goshen Township, though its address is in West Chester.
-There are more than 465 businesses which call West Goshen Township home.
+The headquarters for QVC is in West Goshen Township.
+There are more than 465 businesses that call West Goshen Township home.

 History

 The lands of Goshen were purchased in 1681 from William Penn as part of the Welsh tract of Westtown.
 By 1704, Goshen and Westtown had become separate townships.
-In 1788, the formation of the Borough of West Chester reduced the size of Goshen.
-Finally, in 1817, the Township divided into East and West Goshen Townships.
+In 1788, the formation of the borough of West Chester reduced the size of Goshen.
+Finally, in 1817, the township was divided into East and West Goshen townships.
 At the time of the 1820 census, West Goshen's population numbered 757.
 West Goshen was primarily a farming community in its early history.

 Before long, many different businesses began to appear, including several women-owned enterprises.
 Trades such as cabinet-making, tailoring, weaving, clock-making, and wool-making characterized the area.
 The completion of railroads in the 1830s and 1850s facilitated the delivery of goods and services to the Township, and marked the migration of many Philadelphians seeking country residences.